 Tip: Since you’re offering coaching services online, you need to protect your digital assets from cybersecurity threats.
 To do this, opt for an anti-malware solution to detect and eliminate threats like viruses, adware, worms, spyware, and more.
 You should also add additional layers of protection to enhance security further.

 For instance, you can get VPN software to hide your IP and traffic and prevent data tracking.
 Many coaches often operate from public locations like cafés, libraries, airports, etc. by accessing public Wi-Fi networks.
-Using a VPN, they can also prevent spoofing, hacking, and other threats.
+Using a reliable VPN provider, they can also prevent spoofing, hacking, and other threats.

 But this doesn’t mean you shouldn’t protect your home network too.
 Now, you may be wondering, “Is private internet access safe?”
 Unfortunately, hackers may still penetrate your home network and get access to your sensitive information.
 It’s crucial to take measures like installing a reliable VPN software to prevent this from happening.